tushar-c9/To-Do-/README.md

 -> This is a To Do web application.

--> It is used to keep a check on daily activities, where we can set the task as per our priority and accordingly we can delete and edit that task.
+-> It is used to keep a check on daily activities,

+   where we can set and delete the task as per our priority.

 -> It was made by using React.js